stefanbohacek/SimpleSharingButtons/README.md

 ## Attributions

-This project is tested with [BrowserStack](https://browserstack.com/).
+This project is tested with BrowserStack